FOSS Apps Live in FOSS Forges

 Millions of Free Software developers forgot why it matters to own their tools.
 They know, better than anyone, how to fix and improve them.
 But when they choose to collaborate only via the most popular proprietary software forges, they are denied the right to use their skills and cannot work with fellow developers who are banned because they reside in the wrong country.
 They have been made to believe that the tools they use daily to craft their own software are out of reach.
 As if their software was a product that could be separated from the other software running the tests, allowing changes to be merged or bugs to be filed.
 But software is a process, and whoever controls it ultimately decides what the developers can do and how they communicate.

 The source code and the development process of so many great Free-as-in-Freedom projects are currently hosted on the proprietary Microsoft Github.
 This makes me sad.
-In my strong opinion, to better serve FOSS as a whole they would GiveUpGithub and move to a FOSS software forge provider such as Codeberg.org and/or host a FOSS code forge at their own domain.
+In my strong opinion, to better serve FOSS as a whole they would GiveUpGithub and move to a FOSS software forge provider such as Codeberg.org and/or host a FOSS forge at their own domain.

 These fine FOSS people do it right